aws/aws-node-termination-handler/README.md

 **Single** replica usage, by default, can process up to 10 messages at a time.
 Provides less throughput than **multiple** replica usage, but uses less resources.

 Example use cases for using a single replica:
-- Working with a relitively small (not large) cluster.
+- Working with a relatively small (not large) cluster.
 - Node drainage that doesn't take significant time.
-- Limitted resources (memory or monetary) for allocation of NTH Pods on a cluster.
+- Limited resources (memory or monetary) for allocation of NTH Pods on a cluster.

 **Multiple** replica usage allows for increased throughput and increased availability.

 Example use cases for using multiple replicas:
 - Working with a large scale cluster that can make use of the larger throughput from more NTH instances.
 - Node drainage that takes a significant time.
-Additional replicas increase throughput allowing for other messages to be processed.
+Additional replicas increase throughput, allowing for other messages to be processed.
 - A Node running an NTH instance is terminated, leaving downtime until K8s deploys another Pod to take its place.
-Replicas provide  mitigation with increased availabilty, allowing for NTH to still be operational.
+Replicas provide  mitigation with increased availability, allowing for NTH to still be operational.

 With **multiple** replicas, drainage times longer than the set visibility timeout of 20s may result in multiple NTH instances processing the same message.
 This will still result in a successful cordon/drainage, but will waste resources.